-A channel will be at Start-up Time-out Fault if it does not come-up in a time period specified in the "Startup Timeout" box.
-In addition, a channel is at Start-up Timeout Fault if in prebias configuration voltage is a defined value too close to the target.
+A channel will be at Startup Timeout Fault if it does not come-up in the time period specified in the "Startup Timeout" box.
+In addition, a channel is at Startup Timeout Fault if its prebias configuration voltage is within a defined value too close to the target.

 When the fault is generated, the host will be notified by the SUPPLY\FAULT\EVENT interrupt generated by the controller.
-The host then can use an I2C command to check which channel is at fault.
+The host then can use an $I^2C$ command to check which channel is at fault.